 NBA Advanced Statistics

-Basketball bettors don’t often take into account NBA advanced statistics when evaluating their daily card, they’re missing the benefit from looking at new-age stats that go beyond the box score.
+NBA advanced statistics are often ignored when evaluating a daily card, bettors are missing the benefit from looking at new-age stats that go beyond the box score.
 Too many NBA gamblers focus on situational handicapping.
-We still recommend watching as much basketball as possible, because unlike baseball, where merely viewing statistics can give us a better picture of how games play out – basketball needs a more hands-on approach.
-We’ll go over some of the top advanced metrics that bettors need to be aware of to get that extra edge when handicapping.
+We still recommend watching as much basketball as possible, because basketball needs a hands-on approach to maximize results.
+It’s time to get those NBA advanced stats explained so you learn how to get that extra edge when handicapping.

 Best NBA Betting Sites 2018